BS 9990 Compliance

 Education & Public Buildings

 Some historic or listed buildings (Grade I and II) also employ dry risers when they exceed height limits, even if they have architectural constraints.
-The ability to deliver water internally is crucial for protecting heritage sites like castles, cathedrals or museums that have multiple storeys or attic spaces.
+The ability to deliver water internally is crucial for protecting heritage sites like castles and cathedrals that have multiple storeys or attic spaces.
 The Dry Riser One team notes that dry risers can be installed in “Grade I and Grade II listed buildings” and other protected structures.
 This means that even an old stone church with a high roof or a grand civic building can have a dry riser added in a sympathetic way, allowing fire brigades to combat fires without relying on fragile historic structures.

-Step-by-Step Process for a Compliant Dry Riser System
+Step-by-Step Process for a Dry Riser System

 Enquiry and Quotation